 The cost of credit – overdrafts, bank loans and credit cards – has gone up.

 Interest rates on savings have come down.
-Even if you have some savings for a rainy day, they are losing value due to the low interest rates on savings accounts, and the value of your savings is being eroded by inflation, which in the UK is currently around 1.5%.
+Even if you have some savings for a rainy day, they are losing value due to the low interest rates on savings accounts, and the value of your savings is being eroded by inflation, which in the UK at 1 July 2017 was 2.9%.
 If you have a Pension fund its value has been reduced by the recession, and lump sums being relied upon to generate extra income after retirement are producing less income.